-The School shall have a Compliance Officer who shall report directly to the Board of Directors regarding compliance issues.
-Persons wanting additional information about the Compliance Officer should contact the Board of Directors' Secretary.
+The School shall have an Administrator who shall report directly to the Board of Directors regarding compliance issues.
+Persons wanting additional information about the Administration should contact the Board of Directors' Secretary.

-The Compliance Officer's responsibilities include, but are not necessarily limited to, the following:
+The Administration 's responsibilities include, but are not necessarily limited to, the following:

-- Investigating complaints made pursuant to the School's Nondiscrimination/Anti-Harassment/Equal Opportunity policies. - Reviewing the investigative reports prepared by school administrators and/or supervisors. - Reviewing discipline cases/consequences at all schools. - Anticipating trends and possible solutions for potential problems. - Contacting parents/guardians of students disciplined for discrimination/harassment. - Ensuring that proper procedures, including due process procedures, are followed.
+• Investigating complaints made pursuant to the School's Nondiscrimination/Anti-Harassment/Equal Opportunity policies.

+- Reviewing the investigative reports prepared by school administrators and/or supervisors. - Reviewing discipline cases/consequences at school - Anticipating trends and possible solutions for potential problems. - Contacting parents/guardians of students disciplined for discrimination/harassment. - Ensuring that proper procedures, including due process procedures, are followed.